 Acceptance is the beginning, not the end.

-During this time of responsible social distancing, we are holding virtual meetings online.
+During this time of responsible social distancing, we are only holding virtual meetings online.

 You can find the date/time and location of our next meeting on our public Facebook page.

-Our private Facebook group is open to those who have attended at least one meeting.
+Our private Facebook group is open to Northwest Indiana residents who have attended at least one meeting.